Hunter-Baliatico/Equity-Valuation-Forecasting/README.md

 - Some pricing data was missing or inaccurate and had to be cleaned or removed to keep the analysis accurate.
 - The Sharpe Proxy used in this project is a simplified version (CAGR ÷ Average Monthly Volatility) and does not factor in risk-free rates.
 - Volatility spikes in thinly traded stocks may slightly skew stability rankings.
 - Dividend data only flags whether a stock pays dividends but does not account for the actual size of those payouts.
+- The average CAGR in the KPI card (~4%) is calculated as a simple mean across all liquid tickers without market cap weighting, which explains why it is lower than typical market-cap-weighted indices.